 In the NarutoAU fic First Try: Team 7, Kakashi's rationale for going on a C-Rank is for the group to relax and ease up on their constant fighting.
 You can guess what happens.

-In the Lyrical Nanoha/DC Animated Universe crossover Takamachi Nanoha Of 2814, Superman laments that this happens to him whenever he takes a vacation somewhere other than Smallville.
-Batman refuses to believe that the 'vacation curse' is real, while taking a vacation in Japan and making it a Busman's Holidayon purpose.
+In the Lyrical Nanoha/DCAU crossover Takamachi Nanoha Of 2814, Superman laments that this happens to him whenever he takes a vacation somewhere other than Smallville.
+Batman refuses to believe that the 'vacation curse' is real, while taking a vacation in Japan and making it an example on purpose.
 Of course Batman just planned on beating up petty criminals, to someone who deals with the likes of The Joker that's a vacation.
-Of course, he then ends up involved in the Holy Grail War, proving that You Can't Fight Fate
+Of course, he then ends up involved in the Holy Grail War, proving that You Can't Fight Fate.

 Dr. Catherine Tomsky: Relax, Leo.
 Dr. Leo Marvin: I'M RELAXED!
 Dr. Catherine Tomsky: Take a vacation.
 Dr. Leo Marvin: I'M ON VACATION!